 As you prepare to file your psychological workers’ compensation claim, consider the following pieces of advice:

 - Make sure that any and all doctor’s visits or psychological assessments related to your injury are well documented so that they can serve as evidence for your claims.

 - Before you waste your time and money, be sure that your psychological condition is actually a result of a workplace stressor.
 If there is evidence stating otherwise, recently instated psychological laws will likely throw out your claim before it reaches court.

-- Hire an attorney.
+- Hire a workers' compensation attorney.
 As established previously, psychological court cases are very rare and difficult to win if you do not have the proper legal representation.
 A good attorney can help you receive the repayment you deserve.

 What to Do If Your Claim Is Denied